Who we are and what we do

 We are legislated by the government of Ontario and are responsible for administering the Workplace Safety and Insurance Act, 1997 (WSIA).
 We receive funding from business premiums and investment income.
 The province does not provide us with any funding.
 We are a trust agency that is governed by an independent board of directors made up of representatives from employers, employees, workers and others.

 The WSIB administers the province’s no-fault workplace insurance system for Ontario workplaces.
-We provide return to work, medical coverage, and wage loss benefits for workers injured on the job or contracting occupational diseases, for Schedule 1 and 2 employers.
+We provide return to work, medical, and loss-of-earnings benefits for people who become injured or ill on the job or contracting occupational diseases, for Schedule 1 and 2 employers.

 Schedules 1 and 2

 Businesses who are registered with the WSIB are covered under either Schedule 1 or Schedule 2 of the Workplace Safety and Insurance Act, 1997 (WSIA).
 By the Numbers presents 10 years of statistics on Schedule 1 and 2 separately.